-Designed to help collision centers be more productive, efficient and profitable, GFS’ AdvanceCure Accelerated Airflow Systems greatly reduce the amount of time needed to cure or dry any type of base coat — be it waterborne or solvent-based.
+Designed to help collision centers be more productive, efficient and profitable, the AdvanceCure Accelerated Airflow System from Global Finishing Solutions® (GFS) greatly reduces the amount of time needed to dry any type of base coat — be it waterborne or solvent-based.

-When the paint booth is in spray mode, a layer of slow moving air — known as boundary air — forms on the vehicle surface.
-The boundary air traps solvents and shields the vehicle surface from the temperature rise in the booth during cure mode, therefore slowing down the paint drying process.
+When a paint booth is in spray mode, a layer of slow-moving air — known as boundary air — forms on the vehicle surface.
+This boundary air traps solvents and prevents the heated air from reaching the vehicle surface during cure mode, therefore slowing down the paint drying process.

 Full Vehicle or Spot Painting